30 Bluetooth Review

 3. Low Latency Requirements:

-Result: <10ms latency from keypress to character on screen
+• Result: Less than 10 ms from keypress to character on screen.

 Alternative (custom GATT service):